Harmonic Forms on the Kodaira-Thurston Manifold: The Kodaira-Spencer problem

 Hence, we have answered Question \ref{KS}.

-\begin{thm} There exist almost complex structures on $\KT$ such that $h^{0,1}$ varies with different choices of Hermitian metrics. \end{thm}
+\begin{thm} There exist almost complex structures on $\KT$ such that $h^{0,1}$ varies with different choices of almost Hermitian metrics. \end{thm}

-In our construction, the Hermitian metrics $h_{\rho}$ are not almost K\"ahler when $\rho\ne 0$. \begin{q} Can we construct an almost complex structure $J$ on $\KT$, or more generally on a $4$-manifold, such that $h^{0,1}$ varies with different choices of almost K\"ahler metrics? \footnote{ This question is answered affirmatively in \cite{HZak}.} \end{q}
+In our construction, the almost Hermitian metrics $h_{\rho}$ are not almost K\"ahler when $\rho\ne 0$. \begin{q} Can we construct an almost complex structure $J$ on $\KT$, or more generally on a $4$-manifold, such that $h^{0,1}$ varies with different choices of almost K\"ahler metrics?\footnote{This question is answered affirmatively in \cite{HZ}.} \end{q}

-In addition to Question \ref{KS}, the second part of problem 20 in \cite{Hir} further asks for other definitions of almost complex Hodge numbers which generalise that of complex manifolds.
-There are some candidates, for example, the one in \cite{CWb}, although it is not known whether their groups are finite dimensional.
+In addition to Question \ref{KS}, the second part of problem 20 in \cite{Hir} further asks for other definitions of Hodge numbers on almost complex manifolds, which generalise that of complex manifolds.
+There are some candidates, for example in \cite{CWb}, although it is not known whether this definition always results in finite Hodge numbers.
 A real version of Dolbeault cohomology for almost complex manifolds is defined in \cite{LZ} (see also \cite{DLZ}).